LiamLlamazares/math_blog/_posts/2022-05-30-PDE-2-Hilbert.md

 </div>

-  Another property of Euclidean space that Hilbert spaces reproduce is that of the existence of an orthonormal basis.
+  Another property of Euclidean space that Hilbert spaces reproduce is that of the existence of an orthonormal basis

-**Definition 4**.
+**Definition 5**.
 Let $H$ be a Hilbert space and $I$ some index set.
 We say that $\mathcal{B}=\left\\{\phi\U \alpha\right\\}\U {\alpha \in  I}$ is an orthonormal basis of $H$ if